yhr91/cs224w-notes/machine-learning-with-networks/pagerank.md

 Broder et al. (!999) took a large snapshot of the web and tried to understand how the SCCs fit together as a DAG

-What did they find:
+## Bowtie structure of the graph
--	The figure below sorts the starting nodes by the number of nodes that BFS visits when starting from that node
+-	Their finding are presented in the figure below.
+Here the starting nodes are sorted by the number of nodes that BFS visits when starting from that node
 -	If you look at the nodes on the left colored blue, they are able to reach a very small number of nodes before stopping
 -	If you look at the nodes on the left colored blue, they are able to reach a very large number of nodes before stopping
 -	Using these plots we can determine the number of nodes in the IN and OUT component of the bowtie shaped web graph shown below.